Featured Posts

 A smirk of truth

 Enter Nissan Leaf, a fully deck through and through electric car.
 It doesn’t have a generator built in like the Volt… And you know what?
-Nissan claims 367 MPG or 1 Liter for 156 Kilometers*&*^%$*&$$#&^#$^*&~~~!!!This is the most atrocious marketing bullcrap I’ve ever heard.
+Nissan claims 367 MPG or 1 Liter for 156 Kilometers… Atrociously misleading for me.
 The car is an electric car and doesn’t use any fuel whatsoever, so why does there’s a fuel consumption estimate there?
-It’s freaky, it’s wrong, and it’s crap.
+It’s just wrong.
 Some people (probably a Nissan fan) argue that the claim is right.
-You take into account the KwH to charge the car, convert it into energy equivalent of fuel, mix it with the cost of life we pay to Jesus each day, divide it by Buddha equivalent of righteousness and subtract it by God’s holy power.
+You take into account the KwH to charge the car, convert it into energy equivalent of fuel and other miscellaneous number crunching few knew.
 Bill Ford, executive chairman of Ford motor company even had a say on this fiasco.
 He say that the rating is meaningless and “this question devolves into madness”.
 Madness…

 Blue madness